 Section 3.
 Amendments to Agreement.
 Amendments to this Agreement shall be submitted to the Program Administrator in writing for approval, on the Agency letterhead, and shall provide an explanation as to why an amendment is being requested.
-Any such proposed amendment or modification to the conditions and covenants of this Agreement shall become effective upon proper execution, such as signing, by the parties hereto.
+Unless otherwise contemplated in this Agreement, any such proposed amendment or modification to the conditions and covenants of this Agreement shall become effective upon proper execution by the parties to this Agreement.